BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 images_pending:
     - file: pending-token
       modalImage: pending-token@2x
-      alt: A transaction history that shows received, pending, and sent transaction each with their own visual indicator.
+      alt: A payment history that shows received, pending, and sent payments each with their own visual indicator.
       caption: Received, pending, and sent transaction each with their own visual indicator.
     - file: pending-transaction-details
       modalImage: pending-transaction-details@2x
-      alt: Expanded view of a pending transaction, showing the memo, amount, and the mint that created the token.
+      alt: Expanded view of a pending payment, showing the memo, amount, and the mint that created the token.
-      caption: Expanded view of a pending transaction.
-While token is pending, anyone with the token string can claim it.
+      caption: Expanded view of a pending payment.
     - file: pending-transaction-qr
       modalImage: pending-transaction-qr@2x
-      alt: A QR code for a pending transaction with the token string available to copy to clipboard.
+      alt: A QR code for a pending payment with the token string available to copy to clipboard.
       caption: QR code for a pending token.

 images_mint-default: